wilburc/wilburc.github.io/_portfolio/ankishare.md

 We downloaded the Anki desktop/mobile applications, and found some decks to play around with.

 - Software included on every incoming student’s iPad
-- Anki decks must be added to a user’s library within the <i>desktop</i> app, and can be synced to devices from there (similar to puttings songs on your iPod via iTunes back in the day)
+- Anki decks must be added to a user’s library from the <i>desktop</i> app, and can be synced to devices from there (similar to puttings songs on your iPod via iTunes back in the day)
 - There is a built-in learning algorithm (hence its popularity with students, as we later confirmed)
 - Code for the desktop-app *not* available